erikkeller/Powershell_For_Resume/CitrixShortcuts/README.md

 This set of commandlets was created for those users.

 Uses some methods on a shell object to read shortcuts and then either save their info to a CSV, or re-create them depending on the commandlet run.
 Won't delete any, but it will overwrite shortcuts with the same name.
+Because of the way the pin to taskbar/start menu methods work, it has to be run as the user you want to save the shortcuts as.
+The defaults are as generic as possible, so really it's pretty easy to use as a logon script or a batch file the users can run, so long as Powershell has been set up to run scripts.
+Doesn't need admin rights.